Migrate for AODocs is a tool that allows you to migrate files and folders into your AODocs libraries.

 Note: You can't run migrations from extraction spreadsheets.
 To run your migration, in step 5, select Start migration.

 Run quick migrations “from scratch” using a Google spreadsheet

-1. Access Migrate for AODocs in quick mode and select Import from Google Sheets.
+1. Access Migrate for AODocs in quick mode, name your migration and select Import from Google Sheets.

 2. Under Configure the source - Google Sheets, choose whether to use versioning, then press Next.